-With this post I will show you what the city of Funchal, Madeira is like.
-We will walk around this beautiful colonial city and see all main Funchal sights.
+With this post I will show you the flower city of Funchal, Madeira.
+We will walk around the charming colonial city and I will show you all main Funchal sights.

 Funchal, Madeira has a fantastic setting, facing the Atlantic Ocean and backed by mountains.
 The climate is mild and it’s lush and green all year round.

-The city’s historic centre is just like it was taken from a fairytale: all buildings are black and white and the streets between them are made of pebbles from the sea.
+The city’s historic centre is just like taken from a fairy tale: all buildings are black and white and streets between built out of round pebbles from the sea.

-I will also show you the Funchal hotel that has the best pool area, and after dark we will take part in one of the oldest Madeira traditions: Cantar os Reis, Singing of the Kings.
+I will also show you the Funchal hotel we stayed at.
+It has a fantastic pool area, and after dark we will take part in one of the oldest Madeira traditions: Cantar os Reis, Singing of the Kings.

 Funchal, Madeira, the city of flowers